 Justice Emily Miskel serves on the 5th District Court of Appeals in Dallas.
 She previously served as judge of the 470th district court of Collin County, Texas, for seven years.
 During the pandemic, she served as the Local Administrative District Judge of Collin County, keeping courts open safely during the pandemic.

-Judge Miskel received her law degree from Harvard Law School and is board certified in family law by the Texas Board of Legal Specialization.
+Justice Miskel received her law degree from Harvard Law School and is double board certified in Family Law and Child Welfare Law by the Texas Board of Legal Specialization.

-She graduated from Stanford University in the top 15% of her class with a Bachelor of Science in Mechanical Engineering.
-She frequently speaks across the state of Texas on legal technology topics such as electronic evidence, e-discovery, data theft, interception of communications, and online impersonation.
+She graduated from Stanford University with a Bachelor of Science in Mechanical Engineering.
+She frequently speaks on legal technology topics such as electronic evidence, e-discovery, data theft, interception of communications, and online impersonation.

 Mailing address: P.O.
 Box 2800, McKinney, TX 75070

-Political advertising by Emily Miskel
+Political advertising paid for by the Emily Miskel Campaign